mcloide/awesome-books-for-engineers/README.md

 ## The bucket list - yet to be read

-* The CEO Next Door - by Tahl Raz
 * The subtle art of not giving a f*ck - by Mark Manson
 * A higher loyalty: Truth, lies and leadership - by James Comey
 * Crushing it - by Gary Vaynerchuck
 * Exactly what to say  - by Phil M. Jones
-* The Power of Broke - by Daymond John
 * The 4-hour workweek - by Timothy Ferris
 * The 5 second rule - by Mel Robbins
 * The Productivity Project - by Chris Bailey